solidi/hl-mods/workspace/redist/readme.txt

         - "superjump" - jump three times the height, disables fall damage
         - "megarun" - run 50% faster
         - "lightsout" - all the lights are turned out, but your flashight has unlimited battery
         - "slowmo" - everything is slowed down by half!
+(Single-player only)
         - "ice" - all the ground is covered in ice
         - "topsyturvy" - everything is turned upside down
         - "barrels" - start with the gravitygun, flaming explosive barrels spawn to throw at others